NYC Life: May 2020

 Getting to know the North Fork

-I’ve been spending a few days a week out on the North Fork on the east end of Long Island (to The Hamptons’ South Fork).
-In contrast to well-manicured Southampton and Bridgehampton, the North Fork is all verdant landscapes, wide open skies, farmland and vineyards.
+I’ve been spending a few days a week out on the North Fork on the east end of Long Island.
+In contrast to well-manicured towns of the Hamptons (the South Fork), the North Fork is all verdant landscapes, wide open skies, farmland and vineyards.
 It’s been a lovely place to spend some time, and it feels so different to New York City right now.

 north fork ny